The Commonplace

 0.3

 Technologically advanced firms operating in hypercompetitive markets gain little from AI adoption, reflecting diminishing returns from capability saturation.
-Firm Productivity null_result high Total Factor Productivity (TFP) / productivity gains
+Firm Productivity null_result Total Factor Productivity (TFP) / productivity gains

 n=3366